core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 draft authors can use the experimental SID range (as per
-{{ietf-iana-sid-range-allocation-policy}}) for their SIDs allocations or other values that do not create ambiguity with other SID uses (for example they can use a range that comes from a non-IANA managed "SID Mega-Range" registry).
+{{ietf-iana-sid-range-allocation-policy}}) for their SIDs allocations or other values that do not create ambiguity with other SID uses (for example they can use a range that comes from a non-IANA managed "YANG SID Mega-Range" registry).

 After Working Group Adoption, any modification of a ".sid" file is expected to be